 ‘Sustainable Economy’ is articulated around 3 major directions:

 1) “Economics and Management of Innovation” .
 This first direction deals with the evolution of technical progress and the effectiveness of organizations.
 We seek a better understanding of economic agents’ decisions regarding investment and innovation, their microeconomic impacts on firms’ growth, the organization of production, and operational efficiency.
 This research is conducted using optimization methods, econometric studies, as well as case and field studies.

-2)“Economics and Management of Mobility”.
-This second direction deals with decarbonated mobility (research chair PSA), autonomous electric shuttles (H2020 pro ject), mobility as a service (MaaS), as well as with the links with the electricity market (i.e., hybrid energy market = electricity + transportation) through the challenges of electric storage (electricity storage/unloading solutions through electric vehicles).
-This research is conducted using techno-economic studies, econometric methods, and strategic analyses, notably innovative business models on sustainable mobility.
+2)"Economics and Management of Mobility."
+This second direction deals with decarbonated mobility (Chair PSA), autonomous electric shuttles (Avenue and ULTIMO European projects), mobility as a service (MaaS), as well as with the links with the electricity market (i.e., hybrid energy market = electricity + transportation) through the challenges of electric storage (electricity storage/unloading solutions through electric vehicles).
+This research is conducted using techno-economic studies (qualitative and quantitative), econometric methods, and strategic analyses, notably innovative business models on sustainable mobility.